- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 The annual report is a requirement under section 60 of The AML/CFT Act.
 This User Guide for Annual AML/CFT Reports for DNFBPs is designed to help reporting entities who fall under the definition of “designated non-financial business or profession” to complete their annual reports.
 The form annual report is prescribed in the Anti-Money Laundering and Countering Financing of Terrorism (Requirements and Compliance) Amendment Regulations 2017 – see schedule 2A.

-- understand the AML/CFT audit requirements in terms of the AntiMoney Laundering and Countering Financing of Terrorism Act 2009; and
+- understand the AML/CFT audit requirements under the AML/CFT Act; and

 - undertake an effective and credible audit of their risk assessment and AML/CFT programme.